GNU-Ymir/Documentations/templates/README.md

 # Templates

-The templates system provide the possibility to reuse source code, that is valid for multiple types.
+The templates system provides the possibility to reuse source code, that is valid for multiple types.
 The template system of **Ymir** is powerful, and allows you to generate code, that will be used many times for many purpose, by writting minimal source code.